 Innovation voucher for the establishment of a new R&D collaboration

-Immunotherapies use the body’s own immune system to effectively fight inflammatory processes or cancer, for example.
-The “Preparation of an R&D cooperation project for the development of an immunotherapy for specific bone diseases” project funded by the Free State of Thuringia is co-financed by funds from the European Union.
-The objectives of the innovation assistance include preliminary studies, intensive research on the status of these diseases and their current therapeutic options, market analyses, etc.
+Immunotherapies use the body’s own immune system to effectively combat inflammatory processes or cancer, for example.
+The project “Preparation of an R&D cooperation project for the development of an immunotherapy for special bone diseases” funded by the Free State of Thuringia is co-financed by the European Union.
+The objectives of innovation assistance include preliminary studies, intensive research into the status of these diseases, existing treatment options, market analyses, etc.

 Entrepreneurial accompaniment – Subsidy according to consulting guideline